1944–45 NHL season

 The 1944–45 NHL season was the 28th season of the National Hockey League.
-Six teams each played 50 games.
-The Toronto Maple Leafs won the Stanley Cup in seven games versus the Detroit Red Wings.
+Six teams played 50 games each.
+The Toronto Maple Leafs won the Stanley Cup in seven games against the Detroit Red Wings.

 League business

 In October 1944, Lester Patrick sponsored W. G. Hardy to become NHL president, replacing Red Dutton who wanted to step down.
 Patrick credited Hardy for being largely responsible for the current professional-amateur agreement between the NHL and the amateur associations in the International Ice Hockey Association, and said he was "temperamentally suited and has an excellent record as an executive of the Canadian Amateur Hockey Association".

-Dutton offered to resign because of business concerns, but the league's board of governors dissuaded him.
-Conn Smythe, at one point, was offered the presidency, but turned it down.
-Dutton then stayed on.